 athleticism.
 This is introduced in a fun way, relevant and accessible to this age

 - The focus of coach education is to equip coaches to design and deliver sessions and programmes appropriate to youngsters.
 We seek to avoid the pitfalls of premature, narrow specialisation and delivering adult style sessions

 A key tool in this is the Athletics 365 curriculum developed by England Athletics for young athletes.

-We run sessions on Sundays for athletes from ages 5-8 years and
+We run sessions on Sundays during the winter at 11am in Ashurst Hall for athletes from ages 5-8 years and

 encourage membership from 9 years old.
 This is the stage when we believe we can offer appropriate support and training and, in particular, can start encouraging progression based on mastery of defined skills (using the Athletics 365 framework).

 The youngest athletes will join the Induction Group.
 This provides a broadly based introduction.
 The time in the Induction Group may vary, but we are actively looking for opportunities for members of this group to progress when basic skills are in place.